-New York is the city that never sleeps, but sometimes we could sure use a rest.
+New York is the city that never sleeps, but sometimes New Yorkers could sure use a rest.
 When the breakneck pace of the Big Apple has you caught up in a whirlwind, a trip out of town can be the best way to recalibrate.
 Fortunately, there are numerous road trip destinations that offer whatever you’re looking for.
 Nature, relaxation, culture – they’re all just a short drive away.

 The bucolic North Fork of Long Island is known as being the low-key alternative to its buzzier and busier sister Fork to the South.
 This is epitomized by the charming town of Greenport.
 Popular attractions at the seaside destination include a historic movie theater and antique carousel, as well as numerous museums, art galleries, restaurants, and, when it’s time to settle in, a host of inviting boutique hotels.

-As delightful as Greenport is, the drive there will be even better.
+As delightful as Greenport is, the drive there is even better.
 You’ll be in the middle of Long Island’s wine country – acres upon acres of green dotted with one winery after another.
 If you plan to sample the fruits of the land on your tour, make sure to designate a driver.

 Should you instead opt for a trip to Long Island’s southern perch, don’t stop driving until you reach The End.
 While upscale hotels and restaurants have elevated Montauk from pure surfer-town to chic destination over the past several years, it is still decidedly more laid back than the rest of the Hamptons scene.